egeotenen/egeotenen.github.io/_pages/cv.md

 METU Child and Adolescent Development, Laboratory and METU Life Span Development Laboratory / ANKARA

-Principal Investigators: Asst.
-Prof. Başak Şahin Acar, Asst.
-Prof. Emre Selcuk
+Principal Investigators: Dr. Başak Şahin Acar, Dr. Emre Selcuk

 Contributing to the several research projects by collecting life stories from young adults, interviewing women about their early motherhood memories, and collecting data for a study that investigates maternal reminiscing in adolescents and autobiographical memory functions via home visits, entering the data to SPSS and transcribing the audio records, rating the participants’ responses in terms of qualitative criteria, contributing to the a project about statue quo bias in romantic relationships by scoring the narratives